KompleTeam/komple-framework/README.md

 # Rift Framework

-Rift Framework is a smart contract framework that provides the tools for creating NFT based applications with [CosmWasm](https://cosmwasm.com).
+Rift Framework is a smart contract framework that provides the tools for creating NFT based applications using [CosmWasm](https://cosmwasm.com).

 # Maintainers